gboisse/gboisse.github.io/content/posts/02-volume-shadows/index.md

 ### Particle volumes

-Thinking about this a bit more, I realised that it'd be more interesting to create a single structure over the particles that I could somehow build once and re-use for every light in the scene.
+Thinking about this a bit more, I realised that it'd be possibly more interesting to create a single structure over the particles that I could somehow build once and re-use for every light in the scene.
 Enters the "particle volume". :slightly_smiling_face:

 <div style="text-align: center;">